jjstout/cc-py-pkg/README.md

 ## Notes

-1. project_type: tool includes a CLI template, while package does not
-2. git is configured to use https and not ssh for repo access
+1. git is configured to use https and not ssh for repo access
-3. common cookie cutter options can be set in ~/.cookiecutterrc
+2. common cookie cutter options can be set in ~/.cookiecutterrc